-Use of offshore banks, international business companies and offshore trusts
+1. Use of offshore banks, international business companies and offshore trusts including trust company service providers

-As well as being a prevalent typology for taxation-related offences, the use of offshore companies (including shell companies), trusts and financial institutions is a common means to conceal and launder illicit funds.
+As well as being a prevalent typology for taxation-related and foreign bribes offences, the use of offshore companies (including shell companies), trusts and financial institutions is a common mean to conceal and launder illicit funds.